Blady-Com/gnoga/docs/user_guide.md

 2. The communication layer
 3. The GUI rendering surface, an HTML 5 compliant browser or an embedded widget for native platform development.

-The communication layer is not passive as in typical web programming using http no does is it using Ajax calls to simulate a live active connection.
-It is rather an active open connection using HTML5 websockets or direct access at the API level to an embedded widget.
+The communication layer is not passive as in typical web programming using http nor is it using Ajax calls to simulate a live active connection.
+It is an active open connection using HTML5 websockets or direct access at the API level to an embedded widget.

 Since the communication layer is always active there is a stateful constant connection to the rendering surface as there is in traditional desktop GUI development even if the rendering surface is a remote browser.